pfirsich/cpp-ecs/README.md

     float x, y;
 }
 ```
-For components that are used by a almost all entities, a block size close to the maximum number of entities should be chosen, because a minimal amount of memory is wasted and cache is used effectively.
-For components that are only used by a very small number of entities, a block size close to 1 should be used to minimize wasteful memory usage.
+For components that are used by a almost all entities, a block size close to the maximum number of entities should be chosen (holes should be few, cache misses at block boundaries are minimal).
+For components that are only used by a very small number of entities, a block size close to 1 should be used (every component access will most likely be a cache miss, but it won't happen a lot, because we don't iterate over many components and we only take up the space we actually need).

 This is an insightful (though somewhat broken - images are missing for me) article about data structures for component storage: http://t-machine.org/index.php/2014/03/08/data-structures-for-entity-systems-contiguous-memory/